 Key features

 Understanding the nuances of each OLAP model is essential for businesses aiming to align analysis capabilities with objectives.
-Selecting the appropriate model unlocks the full potential of multidimensional data analysis.
+Choosing the right model depends on your data volume, query patterns, and how much you value speed versus flexibility.

 OLAP in data warehouse architecture